vita-student-projects/vision-based_vehicle_speed_estimation_gr26/README.md

 ## TO DO NEXT
 1. Use shorter look-back time window to allow more fine-grained speed prediction.
 At the moment, the network looks 16 frames back in time and predicts the average speed during this period.

-2.Use semantic segmentation to cut off moving objects.
+2. Use semantic segmentation to cut off moving objects.
 Moving objects such as vehicles confuses the speed prediction w.r.t. the road.
 More data with diverse conditions may also be able to clear this issue.